Automatically generates Gatus endpoint configs from Kubernetes HTTPRoute, Ingress, and Service resources

 Monitor Kubernetes Service resources:

-gatus-sidecar --auto-services --namespace=production
+gatus-sidecar --auto-service --namespace=production

 📊 Multi-Resource Mode